 Dead Bug

-The Dead Bug is a core stability exercise performed on your back with your arms and legs raised.
-By slowly lowering opposite arm and leg while keeping your lower back pressed into the floor, you train your abs to stabilize your spine.
+The Dead Bug is a core stability exercise performed lying on your back with arms extended toward the ceiling and legs raised in a tabletop position.
+You slowly lower one arm and the opposite leg toward the floor while pressing your lower back firmly into the ground, training the deep abdominal muscles to resist spinal extension.

 - Lie flat on your back with your arms extended toward the ceiling and your legs raised with knees bent at 90 degrees.